What Is Type C Personality, And Do I Have It?

 Health concerns potentially associated with the type C personality

-Just as it’s suggested that type As may be more likely to experience cardiac issues than their counterparts, type Cs may be more likely to experience cancer.
+Just as it’s suggested that type A personalities may be more likely to experience cardiac issues than their counterparts, type Cs may be more likely to experience cancer.
 This may be because type C personality traits often include neuroticism and introversion, which can lead to repression of emotions and a lack of sufficient social support—potentially leading to disease.
 This is why people with type C traits may also be more vulnerable to mental health conditions like depression.

 Autoimmune disorders such as arthritis, asthma, amyotrophic lateral sclerosis (ALS), multiple sclerosis (MS), and lupus may also be more likely to occur in individuals with type c personalities for the same reasons.
 They may also be more likely to experience helplessness and increased stress in the face of such a condition, which could result in more frequent or severe flare-ups.
 That’s why it can be helpful to address any personality traits that could be contributing to psychological challenges, as they may directly impact physical health.